-Before a marriage ceremony can be solemnized, the bride and groom must decide where the marriage will occur and whether the ceremony will be a religious or civil event.
+Before a marriage ceremony can be solemnised, the bride and groom must decide where the marriage will take place and whether the ceremony will be a religious or civil event.
 Both forms of ceremony performed by an authorised marriage celebrant are recognised as legal marriages under Australian law.

-A Notice of Intended Marriage - Form 13 must be completed and lodged with the person who is performing the ceremony (proposed celebrant) at least one calendar month, but no more than 18 months, before the preferred date of marriage.
-The Notice of Intended Marriage form may also be obtained from the proposed celebrant.
+A Notice of Intended Marriage must be completed and lodged with the celebrant who is performing the ceremony at least one calendar month, but no more than 18 months, before the preferred date of marriage.
+The Notice of Intended Marriage form is available from the proposed celebrant.

 The bride and groom must show the proposed celebrant documentary proof that they are 18 years old or older.
-That proof must be a birth certificate if born in Australia.
-If the bride or groom were not born in Australia, then the celebrant can accept a valid overseas passport in lieu of a birth certificate.
+That evidence must be a birth certificate or passport.
+The celebrant may also need to see a driver’s licence or other identification to support the information given on the Notice of Intended Marriage form.

 If either person has been married before, that person must show the celebrant proof that they are free to remarry.
-That proof is usually a Certificate of Divorce (formerly a decree nisi of dissolution of marriage that has become absolute) or a death certificate.
+That proof is usually a Certificate of Divorce or a death certificate.

 All documents not in English require translation into English by an accredited translator (NAATI accredited).

 Last updated: 25-Oct-2016